-Banks should not deny education loans to students based on low CIBIL score, says Kerala HC
+Banks should not deny education loans to students for low credit rating score, says Kerala HC

 The Kerala High Court has said that education loans for students should not be rejected by banks simply because of the low score issued by Credit Information Bureau India Limited, or CIBIL, Live Law reported on Wednesday.

 A CIBIL score is a numeric summary of an individual’s credit history.
-Typically, a score equal to 700 or above out of 900 is considered good.
+Typically, a score equal to 700 out of 900 is considered good.

 Justice PV Kunhikrishnan observed that banks should adopt a humanitarian approach while considering applications for education loans.